Sacane/Response/README.md

 ## Monad operations

-Response status can also be manipulated through methods that represents operations
+Response status can also be manipulated through methods that represents operations.